 There are some important conversations happening in Canada and around the world about gender equality and LGBTQ+ rights.
 Whether you’re seeking to engage more in those discussions or to better understand the key issues, here are 10 key terms you might have heard about gender and what they mean.

-Sex is the physical and biological characteristics that distinguish people as male, female, transgender or intersex.
+Sex is the physical and biological characteristics that distinguish people as male, female or intersex.

 Gender refers to the socially constructed characteristics of women, men and gender-diverse people.
 This includes shaping what norms, roles, behaviours and activities they are expected to perform.
 Gender is not fixed which means these expectations can vary from society to society.